EARLY ORTHODONTIC TREATMENT FOR CHILDREN

 This timely screening can lead to significant treatment benefits and peace of mind.
 The dentist who makes timely referrals is rightly regarded as informed, caring and concerned for the total well being of the patient.

-TOP 10 BENEFITS OF EARLY TREATMENT OR PHASE I TREATMENT.
+TOP 10 BENEFITS OF EARLY OTHODONTIC TREATMENT OR PHASE I TREATMENT.

 1) Influence jaw growth in a positive manner.